isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-07-09-Ministerial-Statement-by-the-Minister-for-Law-Mr-K-Shanmugam-on-the-changes-to-the-Applications-of-the-Mandatory-Death-Penalty-to-Homicide-Offences.md

 ---
-layout: post
-title: Ministerial Statement by the Minister for Law Mr K Shanmugam on the changes to the Applications of the Mandatory Death Penalty to Homicide Offences
+title: 'Ministerial Statement by the Minister for Law Mr K Shanmugam on the changes to the Applications of the Mandatory Death Penalty to Homicide Offences'
-date:   2012-07-09
+date: 2012-07-09T00:00:00.000Z
 permalink: /news/parliamentary-speeches/ministerial-statement-by-the-minister-for-law-mr-k-shanmugam-on-the-changes-to-the-applications-of

 ---

 9 Jul 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)